ThoughtWorksInc/microbuilder-sample/README.md

 ###The return type

-Be aware, this return type `Future` is not a scala standard `Future`, that's why we provide a implicit conversion to convert this `com.qifun.jsonStream.rpc.Future` to `scala.concurrent`.
+Be aware, this return type `Future` is not a scala standard `Future`, that's why we provide a implicit conversion to convert this `jsonStream.rpc.Future` to `scala.concurrent`.
 To utilise this implicit conversion, add the following line to the file where you want to consume the Future result:

 `import com.thoughtworks.microbuilder.play.Implicits._`